jairoFernandez/rag-code/README.md

 - Each project maintains its own separate vector store
 - Text files are automatically split into chunks for better search results
 - The application uses the `all-MiniLM-L6-v2` model from sentence-transformers for generating embeddings
+- Questions are answered using a combination of:
+  - Vector similarity search to find relevant code context
+  - LLM processing to generate natural language answers
+- The default Ollama provider requires the Ollama service to be running locally